contents

 APRÉS WORKOUT FLUIDATION

-Or Isopure bottled drinks by Nature's Best.
+Isopure bottled drinks by Nature's Best.
 These babies pack 40g. of whey protein, 0 carbs, 0 sugar, 0 sodium and in colorful flavors.
-I throw in a bunch of L-glutamine too, helps balance out all the protein I ingest and possible liver concerns.
+Adding L-glutamine helps balance out the abundance of protein in an active person's fuel regimen.

 SPORT DRINKS